kushalgupta0206/evaluating-batters-in-cricket-using-markov-chain-models-and-survival-analysis/README.md

-# Evaluating batters in cricket (Markov chain & survival analysis)
+# Evaluating Batters in Cricket Using Markov Chain Models and Survival Analysis

 ## Shiny dashboard (Python)